From the Federal Reserve:

 If you need assistance with library sources or services, finding information for your project or class, identifying research tools or methods, you can contact your librarian, Wendi Arant Kaspar through a number of modes:

+I am taking in person appointments (with social distancing).
 Appointments can also be made to consult via Zoom or Skype.

 Get Books, Videos...